Savers can rejoice. Well, at least a little.

-Jim Holtzman, a wealth advisor at Legend Financial Advisors in Pittsburgh, says he’s seen clients reject having multiple banks for different savings purposes just because of the logistics involved in keeping track of each account.
+Jim Holtzman, a wealth adviser at Legend Financial Advisors in Pittsburgh, says he’s seen clients reject having multiple banks for different savings purposes just because of the logistics involved in keeping track of each account.

 If you’re willing to open a savings account at a new bank, calculate your potential earnings first.

 When you’re eager to earn more interest on your savings, comparing savings account rates is essential.

 Start by checking with local credit unions.
 You may find that these institutions can pay you more because they are not-for-profits.

 Next, look to online banks.
 They don’t have the overhead that comes with operating branches, so many can offer higher yields.

 Finally, compare the best savings rates at Bankrate.